-Pharmaceutical is a board field and many students while choosing this to build a career often don’t know that it has several branches.
+Pharmaceutical is a broad field and many students while choosing this to build a career often don’t know that it has several branches.
 Each branch or specialization requires specific education and training.
-So before choosing any speciality of the field, be prepared and do your research to have a clear understanding about different (confusing) concepts.
+So before choosing any specialty of the field, be prepared and do your research to have a clear understanding of different (confusing) concepts.
 You surely don’t want to shoot in the blind.

 The basic difference between these two fields is that a pharmacist is entrusted with dispensing the drugs accurately whereas a pharmacologist is responsible for developing them.
-Just like medical billing services and medical coding services are two different but connected fields, same is the case with pharmacy and pharmacology.
+Just like medical billing services and medical coding services are two different but connected fields, the same is the case with pharmacology vs pharmacy.

 Furthermore, they are responsible for educating customers about the proper use of medication being dispensed.
 This involves specifying how many times in a day, and at what intervals, it should be taken.
 Also, they have to clearly communicate to the customer if use of any other drug along with the one prescribed can prove to be harmful to their health.
 Pharmacists must warn the purchasers about the side effects that may follow the use of a particular medicine and brief them in advance about the action plan to be followed if one of the prescribed doses is missed.

 Naturally, pharmacists must possess in-depth knowledge about the human body and its immune system along with an understanding of disease management.
 Their job is not easy and there is no room for mistakes.